gf-dcc/info-website/_pages/data.md

 # Data

 The mutations that cause cancer often arise spontaneously in somatic tissues but some are heritable.
 Among these mutations in BRCA1 or BRCA2 (BReast CAncer gene 1&2) stand out as having relatively high prevalence and causing a substantial increase in a variety of cancers including those of the breast, ovaries, pancreas and prostate.
 BRCA1 and BRCA2 are involved in the repair of damaged DNA but the precise events that initiate tumor formation are not fully understood.

-## Publications
-{% comment %}
-  'publicationList' should be a comma-delineated string of publication file names
-{% endcomment %}
-{% assign publicationList = 'a-human-breast-atlas-integrating-single-cell-proteomics-and-transcriptomics' %}

-{% include pub-list.html list=publicationList %}
+Data associated with the Gray project is maintained by Sage Bionetworks.
+The following repository link houses the data.

+<a href="https://portal-613w4c5vz-gray-foundation-dcc.vercel.app/explore" target="_blank" class="arrow-button">Data Portal</a>

+To explore tissue images associated with these projects, Minerva stories are below.

 ## Data Explorations
 *Data Explorations are like museum guides and exploit the digital docents in MINERVA to guide readers through the complexities of a large image dataset via a series of narrated stories and waypoints.*